Making Tax Digital in 10: All you need to know

 How the biggest change in tax for twenty years will impact your practice and business:

-- One month will be allowed to make each quarterly update; for smallest business this may be just a three-line account: but it will have to made directly from the accounting software via a digital tax account.
+- MTD for business means one month will be allowed to make each quarterly update; for smallest business, this is a three-line account.
+Updates made directly from the accounting software to a digital tax account.

 - Voluntary pay as you go option – based on forecast tax liability in digital tax account.